TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Introduction

 \section{Introduction}

 {\blfootnote{$^{\dagger}$ indicates joint first author.\\ \{fawad,umer,hamza,zeeshan,huy\}@retrocausal.ai.}}

-Video temporal reasoning represents the process of reasoning about time and its passage in videos, with a focus on how events or actions happen and relate to each other in terms of time, e.g., when the actions or events happen, their durations, their orders, and their causal relationships in the videos.
-Several video understanding applications require the ability of temporal reasoning.
-Examples include dense video captioning~\cite{wang2021end,zhu2022end,yang2023vid2seq}, which attempts to detect the timestamps and generate detailed descriptions of all the events or actions in an input video, and temporal action segmentation~\cite{li2020ms,yi2021asformer,behrmann2022unified,lu2024fact}, which aims to associate each frame of a long video capturing a complex activity with one of the action/sub-activity classes.
-Considerable efforts~\cite{yang2023vid2seq,luo2023towards,moon2023query,lu2024fact} have been invested in developing separate models for solving individual tasks.
-These models usually have different architectures.
-Therefore, it is favorable to design a unified model for handling various tasks.
+Video temporal reasoning represents the process of reasoning about time and its passage in videos, with a focus on how events or actions happen and relate to each other in terms of time.
+Several video understanding applications require the ability of temporal reasoning, e.g., dense video captioning~\cite{wang2021end,zhu2022end,yang2023vid2seq} and temporal action segmentation~\cite{li2020ms,yi2021asformer,hyder2024action,lu2024fact}.
+Considerable efforts~\cite{yang2023vid2seq,luo2023towards,moon2023query,zhong2023learning,lu2024fact,lin2024vedit} have been invested in developing models for solving individual tasks.
+These models often have different architectures.
+Thus, it is favorable to design a unified model for handling various tasks.